mmu-webdesign/Level4-web-term-1/HTML/html01/09-images.md

 <img src="media/image-with-title.png" alt="The dinosaur image, with a tooltip title on top of it that reads A T-Rex on display at the Manchester University Museum ">

-**However, this is not recommended** — title has a number of accessibility problems, mainly based around the fact that screen reader support is very unpredictable and most browsers won't show it unless you are hovering with a mouse (so e.g. no access to keyboard or mobile users).
+**However, this is not recommended** — title has a number of accessibility problems, mainly based around the fact that screen reader support is very unpredictable and most browsers won't show it unless you are hovering over it with a mouse, so no access to keyboard or mobile users.
 If you are interested in more information about this, read [The Trials and Tribulations of the Title Attribute](https://www.24a11y.com/2017/the-trials-and-tribulations-of-the-title-attribute/) by Scott O'Hara.

 It is better to include such supporting information in the main article text or via a caption, rather than attached to the image.